Gaff/pgp.help/README.md

 # What is PGP?

-PGP uses [publice key cryptography](https://simple.wikipedia.org/wiki/Public-key_cryptography) to allows you to send and receive encrypted messages.
+PGP uses [public key cryptography](https://simple.wikipedia.org/wiki/Public-key_cryptography) to allows you to send and receive encrypted messages.

 You may have been sent here by someone who wants you to send them an encrypted message.
 This is what you need to do: